redironbark/FreshEssentials/README.md

 Install the Tools package using NuGet.
 Alternatively manually add the Tools.dll to the reference of your projects for common pcl, iOS and droid.

-In Xaml, add the reference to the ContentPage
+In Xaml, add the Tools reference to the ContentPage
 ```
 xmlns:local="clr-namespace:Tools;assembly=Tools"
 ```